Table of contents Show

 History of the Wenceslas Square in Prague

 In the heart of the New Town of Prague, Wenceslas Square also known as Václavské náměstí serves as a hub for the city’s commercial and cultural districts.
+It was a popular gathering place for Czech nationalists during the Czech National Revival in the 19th century.
 It has served as the site of numerous important historical events and is still frequently used for these purposes as well as for parades, festivals, and other public meetings.
 St. Wenceslas Square honors the patron saint of Bohemia with its name..

 Saint Wenceslas square was renamed Koňský trh (Koňský trh = Horse Market) in 1848 at the suggestion of Karel Havlek Borovsk.
 Previously, it had been known as Horse Market for its regular hosting of horse markets during the Middle Ages.